 Modest Attire: Jordan is a relatively progressive Middle Eastern country, yet its dress code remains conservative, especially in rural and religious sites.
 Both men and women should pack long, loose garments that cover the shoulders and knees.
 For women, a lightweight scarf can serve as a head covering in mosques and as a shield against dust and sun.

 Swimwear: You won’t want to miss the therapeutic waters of the Dead Sea or the vibrant Red Sea off Aqaba’s coast.
 Do remember to pack swimwear, but it’s best to use private hotel beaches for swimming.

 Snacks and Hydration: As you traverse the vast desert landscapes or uncover ancient ruins, having readily available snacks is a boon.
 Pack nutrient-dense snacks like granola bars, nuts, or dried fruits, along with a refillable water bottle to stay hydrated in Jordan’s dry climate.

 Currency: The local currency is the Jordanian Dinar (JOD).
-Although credit cards are widely accepted, it’s prudent to carry some cash which you can procure form a bank after arriving to Jordan for small vendors, tipping, and market shopping.
+Although credit cards are widely accepted, it’s prudent to carry some cash which you can procure from a bank after arriving in Jordan for small vendors, tipping, and market shopping.